 Teacher Darcy Ferris loves travel almost as much as she loves her Toronto neighborhood.
 But no matter how far she roams, she always returns to the genteelly shabby Victorian mansion where she grew up, the last place her father lived.
 Darcy’s world is turned upside-down when the Victorian is slated for demolition.

-Since architect Nick Cummings’ mother’s death, his father has retreated from his real estate business, and from life.
-In a desperate attempt to interest his father in living again, Nick buys a beat-up Victorian mansion and draws up plans for a Victorian-inspired condo.
+Since the death of architect Nick Cummings’ mother, his father has retreated from his real estate development business, and from life.
+In a desperate attempt to interest him in something once more, Nick buys a beat-up Victorian mansion and draws up plans to replace it with a Victorian-inspired condo.
+He hopes his father’s old spark will return if he helps him build the new condo.
 But he doesn’t expect such opposition from his new tenant, Darcy Ferris.
-Nor does he expect to fall in love with her..
+Nor does he expect to fall in love with her.

 Nick and Darcy must come to terms with the past before they can forge a future together.
 And they’ll need to take the biggest chance of all – on love.